-Paul Mitchell The School Chicago and Paul Mitchell The School Lombard are committed to providing a work and school environment free of unlawful harassment or discrimination.
-In furtherance of this commitment, all students and employees are required to take our mandatory Sexual Harassment and Prevention Training upon starting in school and then in January of each year.
+Paul Mitchell The School Chicago and Paul Mitchell The School Lombard arecommitted to providing a work and school environment free of unlawful harassment or discrimination.
+In furtherance of this commitment, all students are required to take our mandatory Sexual Harassment and Prevention Training upon starting in school.
+Employees are required to take the training on an annual basis.
 School policy prohibits harassment or discrimination based on race, religion, creed, color, national origin, ancestry, sex (including pregnancy, childbirth or related medical conditions), military or veteran status, physical or mental disability, medical condition, marital status, age, sexual orientation, gender, gender identity or expression, genetic information or any other basis protected by the federal, state or local law.
 Additionally, in accordance with Title IX of the Education Amendments of 1972, Paul Mitchell The School Chicago and Paul Mitchell The School Lombard prohibits discrimination based on sex, which includes sexual harassment and sexual violence, and Paul Mitchell The School Chicago and Paul Mitchell The School Lombard has jurisdiction over Title IX complaints.